dive/dive.github.io/_posts/2019-01-20-swift_package_manager_vs_ios.markdown

 Did not know about `xcconfig-overrides`?
 Me either.
 It's a hidden and undocumented feature ([commit][xcconfig_overrides_commit]), thanks to [@Daniel Dunbar][daniel_dunbar]!
 Time to ask Xcode what it thinks about it.

 ![Xcode Build Results](/assets/images/2019-01-20-swift_package_manager_vs_ios/xcode_spm_build_results.png ){:class="img-responsive"}

+**Note**: You do not have to specify a custom `.xcconfig` file if you are using Xcode 10.2 Beta with Swift 5 Toolchain.
+Check the [branch](https://github.com/dive/spm-ios-example/tree/xcode_10_2_beta) for more details.

 It works!
 Let's celebrate!
 But nope.
 We're not on Medium, so let's try to dig deeper.
 Let's check how the 'Unit Tests' target works, for example: